 That may not seem like much – it may seem like an inquisitive question.
 A mild curiosity.
 But to me it says – you don’t belong here.
 You’re not one of us.
 Explain yourself.
 I think it may actually be a microaggression, to coin a phrase I’ve only recently realised I might be allowed to use.

 We don’t think we’re a racist country.
 We look at America and think we’re better than them.
 We think we’ve always been the underdogs, we’ve always been hard done by, and we’ve never hurt a soul.
 We need to stop pretending.

-Reading this article in the Irish Times a few years ago shattered the rose-tinted glasses I had felt about Ireland’s proud history.
+Reading this article on the New York City Draft Riots in 1863 shattered the rose-tinted glasses I had felt about Ireland’s proud history in America.
 Then, reading about Direct Provision (the sanitised name for the inhuman imprisonment of asylum seekers), and the plight of Ibrahim Halawa (and the responses to articles about him on social media!), not to mention the myriad of ways the Catholic Church has been allowed to run riot, has made me ashamed to publicly declare pride in my Irish heritage.
 But this is not the answer.

 You can follow the conversation on Twitter here – #WeAreIrish – get involved and spread the word.

 An important, well written and thought provoking article.
 Thanks Siobhan! x